QAS515 - Human Factors in Quality Assurance

 http://www.prenhall.com

-The course is divided into fifteen sections or "units."
+The course is divided into thirteen sections or "units."
 Two of these are the Midterm and Final.
-Each unit corresponds to one week in the University semester.

 Course Requirements: